fulyaakcimen/Genetic-characterization-of-non-Huntington-chorea/README.md

 ### Analysis notebooks

 1. Variant identification in chorea cases from the All of Us dataset
+2. Variant identification in chorea cases from the UK Biobank dataset
-2. Annotation – The same annotation pipeline was applied across all datasets
+3. Annotation – The same annotation pipeline was applied across all datasets
-3. In silico analysis of short tandem repeats
+4. In silico analysis of short tandem repeats